How a Redis Cache Key Missing One Field Leaked Client Data Across Tenants for 72 Hours

 Our Flask API cached expensive responses in Redis using keys like project:{project_id}.

-Project IDs were auto-incrementing integers from PostgreSQL.
+Project IDs were auto-incrementing integers from Postgres.
 Tenant A's project #1041 and

-Tenant B's project #1041 are two different records — but to Redis, they were the same key.
+Tenant B's project #1041 are two completely separate records.
+To Redis, they were

-Tenant B loaded theirs 40 minutes later.
-Redis returned Tenant A's data.
-Tenant B's UI
+loaded theirs 40 minutes later.
+Redis handed back Tenant A's data.
+Tenant B's UI rendered it

-rendered it without complaint — the shape matched, the fields matched, only the content was wrong.
+without complaining, because the shape matched and the fields matched.
+Only the content was

-The first instinct was frontend.
-The React app maintained local state — maybe a stale context, a component that didn't re-fetch on navigation.
-We spent 90 minutes in browser devtools before confirming that the API itself was returning the wrong data.
+First instinct was frontend.
+The React app maintained local state, and the obvious suspect was a stale context or a component that didn't re-fetch on navigation.
+We spent 90 minutes in browser devtools before confirming the API itself was returning the wrong data.

 "The database is clean.
 The API returns the wrong data.
 If the query is right and the result is wrong, something between the query and the response is substituting the answer."